scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAzure.md

 * You should use Kubernetes node size `Standard D2s v3` for Scalar DL node pool.
 * You should create 3 nodes in each node group for high availability in production.
 * You should configure `Autoscale` for the node pools If you want to scale the nodes.
+* You should allow AKS cluster to pull containers from your private container registry (Azure Container Registry) if you use Azure Marketplace to get Scalar products.
+Please refer to [this guide](./AzureMarketplaceGuide.md) for more details of the Azure Marketplace.

 ### Steps